idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 ## Reporting ID Information

-The `AssemblyMeshGenerator` object will tag all elements (that do not belong to one of the constituent pins) with the reporting ID named "region_id" with the value equal to their region ID.
+The `AssemblyMeshGenerator` object will tag all elements (that do not belong to one of the constituent pins) with the extra integer reporting ID named "region_id" with the value equal to their region ID.

-The `AssemblyMeshGenerator` object also automatically tags all elements in the mesh with the [!param](/Mesh/AssemblyMeshGenerator/assembly_type) using the name "assembly_type_id" and, if extruded, elements in each axial layer are tagged the axial layers using the name "plane_id".
-The pins composing the assembly are also tagged via [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md) or [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md), using the "cell" assignment type, with the name "pin_id".
+The `AssemblyMeshGenerator` object also automatically tags all elements in the mesh with the [!param](/Mesh/AssemblyMeshGenerator/assembly_type) using the extra_integer name "assembly_type_id" and, if extruded, elements in each axial layer are tagged the axial layers using the name "plane_id".
+The pins composing the assembly are also tagged via [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md) or [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md), using the "cell" assignment type, with the extra integer name "pin_id".

 ## Exterior Boundary ID Information